BRIEF-Northern Superior announces $2 mln non-brokered private placement

 * Northern Superior announces $2,000,000 non-brokered private placement

+* Northern Superior Resources Inc says has agreed to issue up to 40 million units of company priced at $0.05 per unit

-* Northern Superior Resources Inc says proceeds from sale of units will be used to fund fall drilling program among the others Source text for Eikon: Further company coverage:
+* Northern Superior Resources Inc- proceeds from sale of units will be used to fund fall drilling program and other eligible exploration work Source text for Eikon: Further company coverage:

 TORONTO, Jan 14 Privately held Canadian carrier Porter Airlines said it had grounded all its flights on Saturday due to a system outage.